coq/platform/charter.md

 - Move the current Windows Installer from core Coq to the platform
 - Simplify the windows installer in core Coq to only install Coq (and possibly very few selected plugins)
-- Move CI of platform packages from core Coq CI to Coq platform CI
 - Ensure that platform CI runs with Coq master and release branches daily
-- Change additional package CI tests currently running in Coq Coq CI so that they use the platform.
-That is
-  - don't rebuild dependencies already existing in the platform
-  - make sure the packages build with the version of dependencies provided by the platform
 - Create a binary package for Linux (Snap store)
 - Create a binary package for Mac (Apple store)
 - Create an opam repo for the platform (or do this based on the existing Coq repo)